Audience menu for:

 According to the U.S. Bureau of Labor Statistics, employment in cybersecurity is expected to increase by 18 percent from 2014 to 2024, much faster than the average for all occupations.
 Additionally, the 2015 Burning Glass Job Market Intelligence report indicates that job postings for cybersecurity positions have grown three times as fast as overall IT jobs and command an average of $6,500 more in annual salaries.

 If eligible, financing for this program may be available through grants, scholarships, loans (federal and private), institutional financing plans, local workforce investment boards, or VA benefits.
-Click here for current tuition rates.
+Current tuition rates.

 Harford Community College is excited to offer our veteran members valuable opportunities and resources from the Department of Homeland Security that can help them transition into their next mission: a rewarding career in cybersecurity.
-Click here to download a Cybersecurity Training and Education Guide for Veterans.
+Cybersecurity Training and Education Guide for Veterans.

-Are you able to commit to a rigorous course schedule and complete the full program?
+Can you to commit to a rigorous course schedule and complete the full program?

 Harford Community College is a partner with Cyber Pathways across Maryland (CPAM), a collaboration of fourteen community colleges tasked with creating a statewide pipeline of qualified individuals in Cybersecurity.
 This program is funded by a TAACCCT grant which is co-administered by the Department of Labor and Department of Education.